 Any investment in our common stock involves a high degree of risk.
 You should consider carefully the risks and uncertainties described below and all information contained in this Annual Report before you decide whether to purchase our common stock.
 If any of the following risks or uncertainties actually occurs, our business, financial condition, results of operations and prospects would likely suffer, possibly materially.
 In addition, the trading price of our common stock could decline due to any of these risks or uncertainties, and you may lose part or all of your investment.

 Risks Related to Our Business and Industry

-Our business, financial condition, and results of operations may be adversely affected by the continuing effects of COVID-19, and the current and future social and geopolitical instability and domestic and foreign economic and financial instability.
+Our business, financial condition, and results of operations may be adversely affected by general economic and financial market conditions and current and future social and geopolitical instability.